senisioi/rollingupdateinstall/README.md

 Video for running the rolling update tool against the sample app found <a href="https://www.youtube.com/watch?v=cags1HnRHZM">here</a>.

+Check out <a href="https://community.oracle.com/community/cloud_computing/infrastructure-as-a-service-iaas/oracle-container-cloud-service/blog/2017/03/27/using-host-tags-to-specify-where-a-service-deploys">this post</a> if you running on mutiple hosts how to pin (tag) the HAproxy and the rollingupdatetool on the same host VM and run the backends on other hosts.
+After running the install script you can copy-paste and then modify the YAMLs accordingly to re-create the stack and the service for a proper configuration.

 If you are interested in Docker container persistence worth checking out <a href="https://github.com/mikarinneoracle/sw-appliance/blob/master/README.md">this one</a>, too!